modesty/pdf2json/readme.md

-Introduction
-====
+# pdf2json

-PDF2JSON is a node.js module ported from pdf.js, it also extends pdf.js with interactive form elements and text content parsing outside browser.
+pdf2json is a [node.js](http://nodejs.org/) module that parses and converts PDF from binary to json format, it's built with [pdf.js](https://github.com/mozilla/pdf.js/) and extends it with interactive form elements and text content parsing outside browser.

-The goal is to enable server side PDF parsing with interactive form elements when wrapped in web service, it also enables parsing local PDF to JSON files when using as a command line utility.
+The goal is to enable server side PDF parsing with interactive form elements when wrapped in web service, it also enables parsing local PDF to json files when using as a command line utility.

-Install
+## Install
-====

 >npm install pdf2json

 Or, install it globally: